 Cheers (Those colleagues we are friends with.)

 If it is easier, keep a list of greetings in your cubby, cabin or near your workstation and refer to it as needed.
-It is suggested not to use the same greeting in every e-mail or have the sign off as part of your email signature.
+We suggest not to use the same greeting in every e-mail or have the sign off as part of your email signature.

 Do you want to learn about how to structure the body of the email so it flows nicely into a suitable closing?
 In our program The Ultimate Guide to Email Writing for Ease and Professionalism. we teach you a simple email skeleton which you can use to write easy to read emails that are answered very quickly.
 In this course, we teach you about what you can say and should avoid saying in American business English in each part of the email skeleton.
 This will elevate your working relationships with US Americans when working remotely from outside the United States of America.